JanneMattila/www/docs/_posts/2024/08/2024-08-12-powerpoint-morph-transition.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/08/12/powerpoint-morph/demo.gif" %}

-You can use the above technique for visualizing complex architectural diagrams, process flows, data flow etc.
+You can use the above technique for visualizing complex architectural diagrams, process flows, data flows etc.

-Here is one concrete example of how you can use this feature to visualize your Azure Kubernetes Service (AKS) architecture in case of zonal failure.
+Here is one concrete example how you can use this feature:<br/>
+_Visualize your Azure Kubernetes Service (AKS) application deployments during zonal failure_.<br/>
 I will blog more about this in my upcoming [Azure Chaos Studio](https://learn.microsoft.com/en-us/azure/chaos-studio/chaos-studio-overview) post.

-Here is simple picture demonstrating my AKS application deployment across three different availability zones:
+Here is simple PowerPoint slide demonstrating my AKS application deployment across three different availability zones:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/08/12/powerpoint-morph/aks-start.png" %}

-I'll make sure that my objects are named so that they're easy to identify:
+I'll make sure that my objects are named so that they're easy to identify (do you still remember [Two Hard Things](https://martinfowler.com/bliki/TwoHardThings.html)?):

 {% include imageEmbed.html width="70%" height="70%" link="/assets/posts/2024/08/12/powerpoint-morph/aks-pane.png" %}

-I can now create new slides to show the transition between the two states:
+I can now create new slides to show the transition between different states:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/08/12/powerpoint-morph/aks-final.png" %}

 And here is the result demonstrating availability zone 2 outage:

 {% include videoEmbed.html width="100%" height="100%" tags="autoplay muted controls loop" link="/assets/posts/2024/08/12/powerpoint-morph/aks-morph.mp4" %}

+You might notice from my visualization that application instances marked with `(2)` are moved to the remaining two availability zones but the application instance marked with `(1)` is not.
+As mentioned earlier, I will blog more about this in my upcoming [Azure Chaos Studio](https://learn.microsoft.com/en-us/azure/chaos-studio/chaos-studio-overview) post.

 Checkout also [Morph transition: Tips and tricks](https://support.microsoft.com/en-us/office/morph-transition-tips-and-tricks-bc7f48ff-f152-4ee8-9081-d3121788024f).